Past Pitch Competitions

-Our first two pitch competitions were great successes, and we are excited to have two innovative winning teams and many finalists that shared their new start-ups and business ideas with the UA and city of Akron communities.
+Our first two years of competitions were great successes, and we are excited to have innovative winning teams and many finalists that shared their new start-ups and business ideas with the UA and city of Akron communities.
 Every participant helps the EX[L] Center realize its' mission.

 BE THE CHANGE 10K Social Entrepreneurship Challenge